Where should my business be located?

 3. Cost of living

-This sounds cliche, but it is important for you and your company as you build out your team.
+This is important for you and your company as you build out your team.
 You'll want to look at some basics: housing prices (apartment rental and single family), energy (gas, electricity, renewable), car insurance, home insurance, property taxes, state income taxes, sales tax, public transportation and food to name just a few.
 You don't need to do an exhaustive analysis, but all of the factors listed here are easy to check and take about 30 minutes or less per city.

 Tennessee/West Virginia present an incredibly competitive package in terms of cost of living for a startup or new business.
-Our property taxes are not low like they can be in some states like West Virginia and South Carolina, but they aren't high either like they are in New York, Illinois and Texas.
-Our sales taxes are among the lowest in the nation.
-Our housing prices, while higher than places like North Carolina, Texas, Arizona and Tennessee, are lower than places like California and New York.
+Virginia property taxes are not low like they can be in some states like West Virginia and South Carolina, but they aren't high either like they are in New York, Illinois and Texas.
+Virginia sales taxes are among the lowest in the nation.
+Virginia housing prices, while higher than places like North Carolina, Texas, Arizona and Tennessee, are lower than places like California and New York.
 Utilities and gas in Tennessee/West Virginia are also reasonable and very affordable.
 Overall, Virginia/Tennessee/West Virginia scores well in terms of cost of living in every area except housing, personal property taxes (the dreaded "car tax") and food.

 4. State and Municipal Environment

 BLUF: avoid places like Loudoun County, Fairfax County, Arlington County.
 Avoid anything in the following states: California, New York, New Jersey, Illinois, Maryland, Washington D.C.
-You want to look for places like Collier County, Dallas, Phoenix, Mesa, Tempe, San Antonio, Knoxville, and Jacksonville.
+You want to look for places like Collier County, Phoenix, Mesa, Tempe, San Antonio, Knoxville, and Jacksonville.

 The regulatory environment in places like Fairfax County is oppressive.
 The bureaucracy in Loudoun County Virginia is untenable and serves only to hinder businesses.
 From the Fire Marshal to building permits, Loudoun County and Fairfax County are two of the most adversarial municipal regulatory environments I've encountered in my career...and I spent the first 10 years of my career in California!